 In some ways, the Chase Sapphire Preferred® Card holds an edge over the United℠ Explorer Card.
-With the Chase Sapphire Preferred® Card, you’ll get 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
+With the Chase Sapphire Preferred® Card, you’ll get 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide.
 As United℠ Explorer Card points can be transferred at a 1:1 ratio to United MileagePlus, it means you can effectively earn United miles even when flying on other carriers.
 In fact, the Chase Sapphire Preferred® Card has a wide range of transfer partners available, making its points even more useful.

 Capital One® Venture® Rewards Credit Card

 The Capital One® Venture® Rewards Credit Card is one of the easiest rewards cards to use, earning 2 Miles per dollar on every purchase, every day.
 This no doubt appeals to consumers who don’t want to spend the time figuring out which is the best card to maximize rewards on every purchase.
-Coupled with a generous sign-up bonus (50,000 bonus miles once you spend $3,000 on purchases within the first 3 months from account opening), the lack of foreign transaction fees and up to a $100 Global Entry/TSA PreCheck fee credit, it’s an easy card to like.
+Coupled with a generous sign-up bonus (Earn a one-time bonus of 50,000 miles once you spend $3,000 on purchases within 3 months from account opening,equal to $500 in travel), the lack of foreign transaction fees and up to a $100 Global Entry/TSA PreCheck fee credit, it’s an easy card to like.
 The Capital One® Venture® Rewards Credit Card also comes with an annual fee $95.

 Redemptions of Capital One® Venture® Rewards Credit Card points are on a strict dollar basis, with 100 points equalling $1.
-Thus, the sign-up bonus (50,000 bonus miles once you spend $3,000 on purchases within the first 3 months from account opening) is effectively worth $500.
+Thus, the sign-up bonus (Earn a one-time bonus of 50,000 miles once you spend $3,000 on purchases within 3 months from account opening,equal to $500 in travel) is effectively worth $500.
 You can also transfer your points to one of Capital One’s fifteen available transfer partners, which include EVA Air, Singapore Airlines and JetBlue, among others, but not United.

 Delta SkyMiles® Gold American Express Card